Infineon/anycloud-ota/README.md

 ﻿# Over-the-Air (OTA) Update Middleware Library

-This library provides support for OTA update of the application code running on a PSoC® 6 MCU with CYW4343W or CYW43012 connectivity device, using Wi-Fi or Bluetooth.
+The OTA library provides support for Over-The-Air update of the application code running on a PSoC™ 6 MCU with AIROC™ CYW4343W or CYW43012 Wi-Fi & Bluetooth® combo chip, using Wi-Fi or Bluetooth.

 ## 1. WiFi Update Flows